We operate a free collection service for businesses in Brighton & Hove

 who are looking to recycle their waste LDPE locally.

-We are currently looking to take on more LDPE collections, and encourage businesses in Brighton & Hove
+We are not currently looking to take on more LDPE collections, however we encourage businesses in Brighton & Hove

 CLEANING & MELTING

 After collecting the LDPE, we 'clean' it by removing any contaminants such as paper labels, tape and glue strips.

 It is organised by colour and sorted into bundles, before these are put in ovens to melt.

 Once melted, the plastic has a dough-like consistency, although this dough is around 160 degrees Celsius!